lionelvlv/biowebsiteproj/README.md

 - **Bug Reports**: If you find any issues, please kindly report them.
 - **New Questions**: Suggestions for additional questions are always welcome.
 - **Design Enhancements**: If you have ideas for improving the design, they would be warmly received.

 ---

-## License

-This project is licensed under the MIT License.
-We appreciate any use or adaptations, and we kindly request that you attribute the original source.

----